ARM-software/libGPUInfo/README.md

 This library is intended to support any Arm device, but some developers prefer to use functionality within the graphics API when it is available.
 New devices can report a similar set of information to this library using in-API queries.

+We recommend using the extensions on devices where it is available.
+Doing so means the application automatically gets up-to-date information for all devices, even those released after the application binary was built.

 For more information please refer to the extension specifications:

 * [VK_ARM_shader_core_properties][3]